AusDTO/service-handbook/_capability/5-version-control/index.md

 index: true
 ---

-Developing digital products creates files.
-Lots of files.
+Developing digital products creates files, **lots** of files.
-Each of these files specifies something about the solution: how it works, how it looks, what it's called.
+Each of these files specifies something important about the service: how it works, how it looks, what it's called.
-The collective set of files *is* the product.
+The collective set of files *is* the service.

 Version control systems protect these files from accidents, like deletions, by keeping track of every change that you and your team make.